Have you ever wondered why Google doesn’t use Chrome on Android TV or operating systems?

 Chrome Compatibility and Limitations on Android TV

-Google has stated, as recently as 2020, that there is no dedicated Android TV version of Chrome.
+As recently as 2020, Google has stated that there is no dedicated Android TV version of Chrome.
 Worse, there’s none in the works as well.

 Their official solution was to sideload it, using one of the methods above.